kdmnkk/angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.10.

+In this project created:
+- drag & drop;
+- Custom material form field;
+- Component that use bridge pattern;
+- Control value accessor;
+Also added routing.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.